intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

   has been deployed for a while, and its deficiencies have become evident.

 Indeed, basic interoperability is considered critical early in the deployment of a protocol.
-A desire to deploy can result in an engineering practice that values simplicity, which could result in deferring implementation of version negotiation and extension mechanisms.
+A desire to deploy can result in early focus on a reduced feature set, which could result in deferring implementation of version negotiation and extension mechanisms.
 This leads to these mechanisms being particularly affected by this problem.

 ## Disuse Can Hide Problems {#disuse}